eschares/combine_WoS_and_Dimensions/README.md

 From Dimensions, select Save/Export -> Export Results -> Export Full Record

+## Next, modify the code for your own local use
-## Next, change lines 28 and 31 to point to your data
+- Change lines 28 and 31 to point to your data
-## Also modify lines 65-68 to look for evidence of Corresponding Authors from your institution (currently set to Iowa State)
+- Also modify lines 65-68 to look for evidence of Corresponding Authors from your institution (currently set to Iowa State)

 ## Then, this script will:
 ### Read in **Web of Science** export file